Sugar(s) is one of the hottest and most misunderstood topics in the field of nutrition today.

 As someone who takes a moderate and objective view on the majority of nutrition topics, this phenomenon concerns me.

-With both these points in mind, I have committed to two yet to be announced sugar-related projects this September and have decided to kick things off with today’s article, where I will offer you a bit of a different take on sugar containing foods and how you should approach them.
+With both these points in mind, I will offer you a bit of a different take on sugar containing foods and how you should approach them.

 My Take on Sugar(s)-containing Foods